gkgaurav31/spring/10-practical-example-the-spring-way.md

 }
 ```

 - And that's majorly it.
 Obviously, we would change the way we run our main App now.
-Instead of creating the object for CommentService, we can get it from spring context!
+Instead of creating the object for `CommentService`, we can get it from spring context!

 ```java
 package main;